jacktran5665/jacktran5665/README.md

 🌌 **Current Project**: Using ML to model celestial phenomena
 🛠️ **Tech Stack**: Python | C# | Java | Simulations

-**_I am Jack, a computer scientist at Georgia Tech focusing on machine learning for space exploration._**
+**_I am Jack, a computer scientist at Georgia Tech with the focus on machine learning for space exploration._**

 _The stars are not the limit.
 They are just the beginning._
 # Let's Build the Future of Space Together.